rekurzion/pm-training-notes/week3.md

 # Project Charter and Project Management Plan

+*Proverbs 15:22 - Plans fail for lack of counsel, but with many advisers they succeed*

+*Proverbs 24:27 - Put your outdoor work in order and get your fields ready*

+*Proverbs 21:5 - The plans of the diligent lead to profit as surely as haste leads to poverty.
+After that, build your house.*

 > Notice the importance of
 >
 > Enterprise Environmental Factors (EFFs) and Organizational Process Assets (OPAs)